 Beds & Bed Frames

-- Unscrew side rails from headboard and footboard
+- Unscrew the side rails from the headboard and footboard

 BBX Tip: Need help reassembling?
 Our crews can disassemble and reassemble standard bed frames on move day.